Dental Holiday Europe: Top 10 Things To Do in Malta Between Dental Visits

 Top 10 Things to Do In Malta between Dental Treatments

 Most dental procedures require two visits, which are usually set between 7 to 10 days apart.
-You can take advantage of this period to tour around and enjoy the Maltese culture as well as get to learn about their exciting history.
+You can take advantage of this period to tour around and enjoy the Maltese culture and learn about their exciting history.

 1. Mdina Old City